diffpy/diffpy.github.io/products/diffpycmi/install.rst

 For Mac OS X the system dependencies can be installed using the `MacPorts <https://www.macports.org>`_ software manager.
-A similar package system `Homebrew <https://brew.sh>`_ works as well, but has been considerably less tested with DiffPy.CMI.
+A similar package system `Homebrew <https://brew.sh>`_ works as well, but has been considerably less tested with |diffpycmi|.

 For best results with MacPorts follow these tips: